- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 Acne Causes

-The main factors that cause acne are increased sebum production, hormonal factors, bacterial colonization, and inflammation.
+The main factors that cause acne are increased sebum production, hormonal fluctuations, bacterial colonization and inflammation.

-Sebum is an oily material secreted from sebaceous glands that are located around the hair follicles.
-Excessive sebum accumulation provides a nutrient-rich environment for bacteria to grow.
-This bacteria is called Cutibacterium acnes (C. acnes; formerly P. acnes), and when it accumulates in a pore, it causes the development of inflammatory acne.
+Sebum is an oily material secreted from sebaceous glands located around the hair follicles.
+Excessive sebum accumulation provides a nutrient-rich environment for the colonization and proliferation of C. acnes.
+When it accumulates in a pore, it causes the development of inflammatory acne.

 The presence of bacteria alone can trigger the immune system to cause inflammation.
 Inflammation causes acne to worsen and further damages the skin.